Experienced Legal Representation In Sexual Harassment Cases

 One common form of sex discrimination is sexual harassment, which can include different behaviors.
 Because sexual harassment can take many forms, it can be difficult to know for sure when you have been harassed as defined by the law.
 Call us today for a free consultation and let us help you.

 Some common examples of sexual harassment can include:

 - Unwanted touching or sexual assault

-Not every off-color remark or joke in the workplace will rise to the level of unlawful harassment, however.
-Instead, the law has certain criteria to determine when behavior constitutes unlawful sexual harassment.
-There are two main categories of sexual harassment and the following are brief descriptions of each.
+Not every off-color remark or joke in the workplace will rise to the level of unlawful harassment.
+The law has certain criteria to determine when behavior constitutes unlawful sexual harassment.
+There are two main categories of sexual harassment:

-If you believe that you have been the victim of either quid pro quo sexual harassment or of a hostile work environment, you should not delay in discussing your rights and options with our experienced lawyers.
-No one should have to work every day in a hostile or offensive situation and we will fight for your rights to be free from harassment and to recover for any losses you sustained.
+If you believe you have been the victim of either quid pro quo sexual harassment or of a hostile work environment, you should not delay in discussing your rights and options with our experienced lawyers.
+No one should have to work every day in a hostile or offensive situation.
+We will fight for your rights to be free from harassment and recover for any losses you sustained.

-In addition, if you complain of sexual harassment and your employer retaliates against you with discipline, demotion, termination, or any other adverse employment action, the company can be held liable for unlawful retaliation.
+If you report sexual harassment and your employer retaliates against you with discipline, demotion, termination or any other adverse employment action, the company can be held liable for unlawful retaliation.

 You should never be expected to endure sexual harassment at work.
-If you have been a victim or if your employer is not taking proper steps to rectify the situation, you should call us at Salomon & Aquino, LLC as soon as possible.
-Please fill out our online contact form or call us today at (973) 278-1124 for a FREE 30-minute consultation.
+If you have been a victim or if your employer is not taking proper steps to rectify the situation, you should call us at 973-315-7957 or complete our online contact form to schedule a consultation.